-If you believe looking for cheap SFO parking rates is too difficult and time consuming, you haven’t tried AirportParkingHelper.com.
-While the cost for long-term parking at SFO recently skyrocketed 40% to a record-high $25 a day, our helpful tips and coupon discounts make it painless for bargain hunting SFO travelers to locate the best parking options.
+If you believe looking for cheap SFO parking rates is too difficult and time consuming, we’re here to help lower the stress factor.
+While it’s true that the cost for long-term parking at SFO is among the most expensive per day in the US, our helpful tips and coupon discounts make it painless for bargain hunting SFO travelers to locate the best parking options for an upcoming trip.
 (Note: The links on this page open in new tabs to make comparing your parking options easier)

 No time to waste?
 We reveal many techniques below to get cheap San Francisco airport parking rates.
 However, if you are in a hurry, you can follow these direct links and reserve now:

-- Compare cheap offsite long term parking near SFO*
+- Compare cheap offsite long term parking near SFO**Save an extra $5 with our coupon code HELPER5

 - View fees for SFO airport shuttle & car services